 Amy studies how social and economic factors shape the way we see, think and feel about, and make decisions for others.
 She was born and raised in rural Minnesota and received a B.S. in Psychology from the University of Wisconsin - Madison, where she investigated intersectionality and discriminatory judgments with Professor Colleen F. Moore.
 Next she moved to New York City and researched intertemporal choice and risky decision making at Columbia University with Professors Elke U. Weber, Eric J. Johnson, and Bernd Figner at the Center for the Decision Sciences.
 She then completed a PhD at New York University with Professor David Amodio, where she examined economic scarcity effects on discrimination through multiple levels of social perception - from mental representations to neural encoding.
 She most recently worked as a post-doc with Professor Mina Cikara at Harvard University investigating social value and reinforcement learning.
 Amy joined the Cornell psychology department as an Assistant Professor in July, 2016, and is excited to get back to the woods.

-Rachel earned a B.A. in psychology and philosophy from Rutgers University - New Brunswick, completing an honors thesis that employed forensic analytic techniques (p-curve, replicability index, and test of insufficient variance) to examine the evidential value of politicized and non-politicized literatures within social psychology.
-Now, Rachel is pursuing research on perception of gender ambiguity and gender essentialism.
-Rachel has previously worked alongside Dr. Diana Tamir at Princeton University on projects to learn more about social neuroscience before joining the Krosch Lab in Fall 2016 as lab manager.
+Rachel earned a B.A. in psychology and philosophy from Rutgers University - New Brunswick and completed an honors thesis that employed forensic analytic techniques (p-curve, replicability index, and test of insufficient variance) to examine the evidential value of politicized and non-politicized literatures within social psychology.
+Rachel joined the lab in Fall 2016 as Lab Manager and researched essentialist beliefs about race and gender, perceptions of gender ambiguity, and representations of race in the legal context.
+As of Summer 2018, Rachel will be located New York City in a Quantitative User Experience Analyst role learning more about what motivates consumer behavior.

 Affiliated graduate students